knice/inquiry.ucsc.edu/source/2015/books.md

 The high cost of land puts growers under great pressure to get more crop value per acre.
 So, the system ends up being very similar to conventional agribusiness models.

-“It’s a California story, but the implications are much wider,” said Guthman.
+"It’s a California story, but the implications are much wider," said Guthman.

+****

+{% image 2015/cover-watts-porter.jpg alt="New Orleans Suite" class="left" [resize:180] %}

 ## Jazz Fusion